pmcarlton/pubmed-rss-twitter/README.md

 - It would probably be a good idea to create a `launchd` script to run this so it happens in the background.
 - The behavior of `feedstail` seems to be to always fetch the "newest" items, so stopping and re-starting may result in repeat postings.
 This behavior can be filtered out in `rss-filter.pl` if you can figure out a good way.
 - So far this only does Pubmed RSS.
 Other sources likely have their own idiosyncratic RSS formats.
 To extend this, the `rss-filter` program(s) will need to have a different routine for each source.
+- TODOs: non-Pubmed sources, easier running of the command

 ### Acknowledgements: